-Watches may be worn at parents' own risk.

-- One pair of plain small stud earrings only may be worn.
-The children must be able to take these out themselves for PE activities (or provide surgical tape to cover them over) for safety reasons. - No other jewellery should be worn in academy. - Make-up or nail varnish is not allowed to be worn in the academy.
+- Watches may be worn at parents' own risk no smart watches please. - One pair of plain small stud earrings only may be worn.
+The children must be able to take these out themselves for PE activities (or provide surgical tape to cover them over) for safety reasons. - No other jewellery should be worn in the academy. - Make-up or nail varnish is not allowed to be worn in the academy.